 GRADUATE STUDENT WORKSHOP

-Applications to the workshop should include a current curriculum vitae, a 5-page maximum abstract of a current project, as well as a short (5- page maximum) "text" relating to that project.
-This “text” could be a case, literary work, time-line, photo, sound or video file, or whatever source-"text" will help the workshop participants reflect on the subject of their work.
-Use your judgment and best guesses in deciding how audio, visual, or audio-visual materials "translate" into pages of text.
+Applications to the workshop should consist of a current curriculum vitae (5-page maximum), an abstract of a current project not exceeding 700 words, as well as a short (5- page maximum) text relating to that project.
+This “text” could be a case, literary work, a time-line, a photo, a sound or video file, or some other relevant text.
+The text you choose should be something that helps you reflect on the subject of your work and your methods of analysis.
+Please use your judgment and best guess in deciding how audio, visual, or audio-visual materials "translate" into pages of text.